flatiron-labs/learn.co-CommonMark/README.md

 Like quizzes, code challenges should be built right inside your README.md files.
 Code challenges are also referred to as "repls", and currently support two languages: Javascript and Ruby.
 Javascript repls are evaluated using the [Chai assertion library](http://chaijs.com/), and Ruby repls are evaluated using our own [custom testing library](https://github.com/flatiron-labs/learn.co-CommonMark/blob/master/ruby_repl_testing_library.rb), which we then pass to the [repl.it API](https://github.com/replit/ReplitClient.js) along with the student's response and the instructor's validation(s) for evaluation.

-Code challenge blocks begin with the triple percentage sign mark reserved character `%%%`.
+Code challenge blocks begin with the triple-percentage-sign reserved character `%%%`.

 The first h1 inside of `%%%...%%%` is the title of the challenge.
 - The title must have a newline above and below it.
-- This is required.
+- **This is required.**

 Below the title, write any directions for the challenge.
 The text will be parsed as markdown and can accept codeblocks.
 Again, leave a newline space above and below the directions text.